AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 1. Shared test data in `testMovieRatings`.
 1. `movieRatingService` that is a shared instance of the class under test.
-1. `beforeAll` method that initializes the shared instance with the shared test data.
+1. A `beforeAll` method that initializes the shared instance with the shared test data.

 Of course, this anti-pattern often varies.
-The above structure is only one of many that I saw.
-Other common elements I often see are:
+The structure above is just one example of many I’ve seen.
+Other common elements include:

-- Separate classes only to store the shared test data
+- Separate classes used solely to store shared test data
-- Utility methods calls like `setupTestData()`, in either `beforeAll`, `beforeEach`, or on the test level
+- Utility method calls like `setupTestData()`, placed in `beforeAll`, `beforeEach`, or at the test level
-- Utility mixin classes, which do the setup for you, for example `class MyTest extends WithTestData`
+- Utility mixin classes that handle setup for you, for example `class MyTest extends WithTestData`

-Probably there's more to it, but you for sure get the idea - we share the test data between individual tests or whole test suites.
+There are probably more variations, but you get the idea — test data is shared between individual tests or entire test suites.

 Why do people use it?
-At first, it just looks convenient.
-You don't have to repeat the same test data over and over again.
-What is more, if your class has a lot of parameters, there's no need to define it in every test.
-However, over time, the downsides start showing up.
+At first, it seems convenient.
+You don’t have to repeat the same test data over and over, and if your class has many parameters, there’s no need to define them in every test.
+However, over time, the downsides start to become apparent.

 ### Problem 1: Describing "given"

-The first issue appears quite quickly, when you have to describe the tests.
-If you share the test data, you cannot easily describe what exactly each test is fed with.
-You may try to use something like "GIVEN a list of movie ratings", but that's quite shallow description.
-Usually, we want to explain every test clearly, e.g. "GIVEN movie ratings from multiple users" or "GIVEN multiple positive (>= 4) ratings for a single movie".
+The first issue appears quickly when you need to describe the tests.
+If test data is shared, it’s difficult to clearly explain what each test is fed with.
+You might try something like “GIVEN a list of movie ratings,” but that’s a rather shallow description.
+Ideally, we want to describe each test clearly, e.g., “GIVEN movie ratings from multiple users” or “GIVEN multiple positive (>= 4) ratings for a single movie”.

-Of course, you can try to just assume that the shared data is so diversified that will fulfill the requirements of every test, but that might quickly turn out to be either hard or impossible.
-We have to remember that the codebases evolve constantly.
-If multiple tests depend on shared test data, you cannot really guarantee that even a small change won't break their descriptions.
-Additionally, the tests may verify contradictory cases.
+Of course, you could assume that the shared data is diversified enough to meet the requirements of every test, but that often proves difficult or even impossible.
+Codebases evolve constantly, and if multiple tests depend on shared test data, there’s no guarantee that even a small change won’t break their descriptions.
+On top of that, tests may end up verifying contradictory cases.

 ### Problem 2: Describing "then"

-Another consequence of shared "given" is that it actually also affects "then".
-How can you define the assertions if you cannot be sure what the input is?
-The workaround I often see is that the tests often rely on the fact that the method under test filters the data.
+Another consequence of shared “given” is that it affects the “then” section as well.
+How can you define assertions if you cannot be sure what the input is?
+A common workaround I often see is that tests rely on the method under test to filter the data.
 For example:

 [//]: # (@formatter:off)